beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ![Scheduled starter](/_static/screens/shared/begin-scheduled.jpg)

-Hit the refresh button in your browser to see the count rise higher.
-We'll learn more about what this application is doing under the hood after we've gotten set up locally.
+Hit the refresh button in your browser to see the view count rise higher.
+We'll learn more about what this application is doing under the hood after we've set up our project locally.

 > 💡 **Learn more!** Head here to dig deeper into [covers build pipelines, git tagging, and more](/en/getting-started/builds-deploys).